OVEGHA offers you pure, unadulterated, non-GMO, natural fermented vegan omega-3 DHA that is free of ocean borne contaminants and is 100% natural.

 - Adequate levels of DHA are required for proper brain and eye development and function.
 DHA is important for signal transmission in the brain, eye and nervous system.

-- There were three randomized controlled trials carried out in 2009 on 229 infants.
+- There were three randomised controlled trials carried out in 2009 on 229 infants.
 The studies concluded that 9 month old babies who were given supplemental DHA scored higher on a problem solving test as compared to babies not given DHA, suggesting that DHA may be essential for optimal cognitive development.

 Young adults and working professionals